Even though the housing market is hot, trends have emerged that confirm that it is starting to cool.

 Trends are developing which demonstrate that the six-year housing run is beginning to cool.

 Headlines are the same across the country: there are not enough homes on the market and buyers are having an extremely difficult time finding a home It has been a supply and demand issue for more than six years now, dating back to 2012.
 The story has not changed much for quite some time; that is, until now.

 Now that a third of the year is in the rearview mirror, noticeable cracks have appeared that illustrate a cooling market.
 It is not as if housing has suddenly tilted in favor of buyers.
 No, there are still multiple offers and plenty of homes flying off the market and into escrow just moments after the FOR SALE sign is pounded into the front yard.
 Buyers are still frustrated by the lack of available homes on the market below $1 million.
 Sellers are still in the driver’s seat.
 Nonetheless, trends have surfaced that highlight a cooling marketplace.

-CRACK – This is the first time there are more homes on the market compared to the prior year since August 2016.
-For 20 consecutive months, the year over year active inventory comparison had been less.
+Crack – This is the first time there are more homes on the market compared to the prior year since August 2016.
+For 20 consecutive months, the year-over-year active inventory comparison had been less.
 That just changed.
 There are 47 more homes today compared to one year ago.
 On New Year’s Day, there were 674 fewer homes on the market compared to January 1, 2017.
-As the year has rolled along, the difference diminished over time.
+As the year rolled along, the difference diminished over time.